krishna2/krishna2.github.io/books.md

 17. Sarah Gearhart: We Share the Sun: The Incredible Journey of Kenya's Legendary Running Coach Patrick Sang and the Fastest Runners on Earth

+1. Peter Attia: Outlive

+2. Christina Baker Kline: The Scenic Route

+3. Cameron Hanes: Endure

+4. Mirna Valerio: A Beautiful Work In Progress

+5. Simone Stolzoff: The Good Enough Job

+6. Wendelin Van Draanen: The Running Dream

+7. Krishna Das: Chants of a Lifetime

+8. Dana Ayers: Confessions of an Unlikely Runner

+9. Radhanath Swami: The Journey Within

 ## Books in 2022